I'm Admitted! Now What?

 Admitted students who decide to join the Human Centered Design & Engineering Master's program should log-in to the MyGrad application through the University of Washington's Graduate School to find important information about your next steps.

 Official transcripts are required by the UW Graduate School.
 If you have attended multiple institutions you will find one institution listed on the Application Status page; that is the only official transcript which must be provided.
 Please use the addresses (standard post or express) provided on the Application Status page in MyGrad.
-When the transcript has been received and verified, your MyGrad record will be updated to indicate that.
+The UW Graduate School is unable to accept electonic transcripts.
+When the transcript has been received and verified, your MyGrad record will be updated.

 Please consider the following:

 - If you are currently in progress with your degree, wait to submit your transcript until your degree completion statement has been posted on your transcript.

 - If your degree is from the University of Washington there is no need to send a transcript, as it can be verified internally.

 - Please note it will take several weeks for your transcript status to be updated after the transcript is received.
 If there are any issues, the Graduate School will contact you directly.